sin4auto/PowerShell-KittingScripts/README.md

 While Microsoft's `winget configuration` is a powerful standard for declarative setup, this project offers several unique features to more deeply automate specific workflows.

 1.  **Autonomous Windows Update Loop**
     `winget configuration` is typically a one-shot execution.
-In contrast, this project's `Update-Windows.ps1` **autonomously repeats the "check -> install -> reboot" cycle until no more updates are found.** This is achieved using the Task Scheduler, providing a powerful "fire and forget" capability that continues unattended until the system is fully patched.
+In contrast, this project's `Update-Windows.ps1` **autonomously repeats the "check -> install -> reboot" cycle until no more updates are found.** This is achieved using the Task Scheduler, providing a powerful feature that **allows the process to run unattended until completion** once initiated.

 2.  **Strict Two-Phase Execution for Stability**
     While `winget configuration` can handle reboots, this script employs a **strict two-phase architecture that enforces a reboot between system changes and development tool installations to reliably avoid PATH environment variable issues.** This fundamentally prevents problems where commands like `npm` or `uv` are "not found" in Phase 2.

 3.  **User-Friendly Interactive Menu**
     `winget configuration` is a command-line tool.
-This project provides a simple menu launched from `Start-Admin.bat`, allowing even users unfamiliar with PowerShell to **intuitively proceed with the steps**, such as "1.
+This project provides a simple menu launched from `Start-Admin.bat`, allowing even users unfamiliar with PowerShell to **intuitively proceed with the steps without hesitation**, such as "1.
 Update first," then "2.
 Setup next."

 4.  **Easily Extensible Package Manager Definitions** The installation logic for package managers like `npm` and `pip` can be defined directly in `config.yaml`.
 Users can **add new package managers like `cargo` (Rust) or `gem` (Ruby) without editing the script, simply by writing the `checkCommand` and `installCommand` in the configuration file.** This provides high maintainability, allowing the toolchain to be flexibly extended to meet project requirements.